LadyViktoria/OSConfig/README.md

 # OSConfig
-Method for First Boot OS Configuration
+Script for First Boot OS Configuration in OS Deployments with MDT and OSD https://winpeguy.wordpress.com/my-scripts/